-Backflush Costing - Definition
+Backflush Costing - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Backflush Costing?How is Backflush Costing Used?Academic Research on Backflush

 Backflush costing is a product costing system that is normally used in a just-in-time (JIT) inventory environment.
 Backflush costing, also referred to as backflush accounting, is used to delay the costing process until the completion of the production of goods.
 The feature of a traditional costing system is eliminated by back flushing the costs at the end of production process and assigned to the goods.

 Back to: ACCOUNTING, TAX, & REPORTING